HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-4 Freq Allocations and Band Sharing.md

 #### Frequency Coordinators

 > **Key Information:**
-> - A *Volunteer Frequency Coordinator recognized by local amateurs* recommends transmit/receive channels for repeater and auxiliary stations. {{< link id="T1A08" >}}
+> - A Volunteer Frequency Coordinator recognized by local amateurs recommends transmit/receive channels for repeater and auxiliary stations. {{< link id="T1A08" >}}
-> - Frequency Coordinators are selected by *amateur operators in a local or regional area whose stations are eligible to be repeater or auxiliary stations*. {{< link id="T1A09" >}}
+> - Frequency Coordinators are selected by amateur operators in a local or regional area whose stations are eligible to be repeater or auxiliary stations. {{< link id="T1A09" >}}

 Repeaters in particular need careful coordination — two repeaters trying to use the same input/output frequencies in overlapping coverage areas can interfere with each other badly.
 Frequency coordinators are volunteers who manage this for a region, recommending which frequency pairs new repeaters should use and helping resolve conflicts.
 They're not appointed by any government agency; they're chosen by the local repeater operators they serve.